 The basic setup of the course is to watch, play, talk, think, and write about zombies with me and your classmates.
 Links to other sections of this syllabus will be found in the header menu as well as the General Class Policies menu.
 Additional course materials are accessible to enrolled students through D2L.

-The course is scheduled for Spring 2023, and it meets in a traditional, face-to-face format.
+The course was last taught in Spring 2023, when it met in a traditional, face-to-face format.
 This syllabus is not complete; check here frequently to make sure that you have the most current information.

 Unfortunately, we will not be able to avoid spoilers in our discussions of movies, shows, or games.